Erlitou culture: Erlitou site

 The Erlitou culture may have evolved from the matrix of Longshan culture.
 Originally centered around Henan and Shanxi province, the culture spread to Shaanxi and Hubei provinces.
 After the rise of the Erligang culture, the site at Erlitou diminished in size but remained inhabited.

 Discovered in 1959 by Xu Xusheng, Erlitou is the largest site associated with the culture, with palace buildings and bronze smelting workshops.
 Erlitou monopolized the production of ritual bronze vessels, including the earliest recovered dings.
 The city is on the Yi River, a tributary of the Luo River, which flows into the Yellow River.
 The city was 2.4 by 1.9 km; however, because of flood damage only 3 km2 are left.

-The Erlitou Relic Museum, located in Luoyang, Henan province, which has more than 2,000 items excavated from the Erlitou site in its collection, opened in October 2019.
+The Erlitou Site Museum of the Xia Capital, located in Luoyang, Henan province, which has more than 2,000 items excavated from the Erlitou site in its collection, opened in October 2019.

 Phases

 The site's growth is divided into four phases.

 During Phase I, covering 100 ha, Erlitou was a rapidly growing regional center with an estimated population of several thousand people, but not yet an urban civilization.

 Urbanization began in Phase II, expanding to 300 ha with a population of around 11,000.
 A palace area of 12 ha was demarcated by four roads.
 It contained the 150 x 50 m Palace 3, composed of three courtyards along a 150-metre axis, and Palace 5.
 A bronze foundry was established to the south of the palatial complex and was controlled by the elite.
+Tracks of vehicles were discovered near the palace.
+This is the earliest example of the usage of wheeled wagons in China.

 The city reached its peak in Phase III, and may have had a population of around 24,000.
 The palatial complex was surrounded by a two-meter-thick rammed-earth wall, and Palaces 1, 7, 8 and 9 were built.
 Palace 1, the largest, had an area of 9600 m2.
 Palaces 3 and 5 were abandoned and replaced by Palace 2, measuring 4200 m2, and Palace 4.

 In Phase IV, the population decreased to around 20,000, but building continued.
 Palace 6 was built as an extension of Palace 2, and Palaces 10 and 11 were built.
 Phase IV overlaps with the Lower Phase of the Erligang culture (1600–1450 BC).
 Around 1600 BC, a walled city was built at Yanshi, about 6 km northeast of Erlitou.

 Production of bronzes and other elite goods ceased at the end of Phase IV, at the same time as the Erligang city of Zhengzhou was established 85 km to the east.
 There is no evidence of destruction by fire or war, but, during the Upper Erligang phase (1450–1300 BC), all the palaces were abandoned, and Erlitou was reduced to a village of 30 ha.